tamupercussionstudio/Old-Website/README.md

 # percussionstudio.github.io
-The website for percussion studio
+The former website for Percussion Studio

-This contains the website for percussion studio the only percussion organization at Texas A&M University.
+This contains the former website for Percussion Studio, the only percussion organization at Texas A&M University.